In our Dancing vs. The State series,THUMP explores nightlife's complicated relationship to law enforcement, past and present.

 He was also inspired to organize the city's first large-scale Pride march in 1993, Divers/Cité, with co-founder Suzanne Girard.
 Founded on a strong spirit of protest, a commitment to remember both Sex Garage and those lost to HIV and AIDS, and a shared belief in inclusion, it grew to become Montreal's biggest Pride event for more than two decades.

 "Most of us who were around Sex Garage were also at the origins of Divers/Cité," says Deir, who remained a co-organizer until 1998.
 "If it's contentious or arguable that Sex Garage was Montreal's official Stonewall, it was my Stonewall.
-It was important to honour that significant event in Montreal's queer life."
+It was important to honor that significant event in Montreal's queer life."

 THE SOCIAL & SONIC REVERBERATION